monsieurr/bibliothermes/README.md

 # Bibliothermes
-Allow the user to retireve bookmarks from different browsers (Firefox, Chrome, ...).
+Allow the user to retrieve and see bookmarks from different browsers (Firefox, Chrome, ...) inside a terminal.
-The bookmarks can then be viewed directly from the terminal.
 The goal is to provide a lightweight program running in the terminal to quickly access the user's bookmarks from all browsers without opening a specific browser